tomcdonald/studynotebooks/README.md

 # studynotebooks
-Notebooks from working through the material in Hands-On Machine Learning with scikit-learn and Tensorflow; uploaded from Google Colab.
+Notebooks from working through the material in Hands-On Machine Learning with scikit-learn and TensorFlow; uploaded from Google Colab.